gabrielPistore/gabrielPistore/README.md

 - 👀 I’m interested in Web Development, Automation and AI
 - 🌱 I’m currently learning Django and React
 - 💞️ I’m currently working at HPE Automotores as PDI Intern
-- 📫 How to reach me:
-  - 📧 devgbpistore@gmail.com